DoBeJamin/renderer/README.md

 # A completely from scratch 3D Renderer in Python

 This is a 3d render in Python that takes a camera and cubes located in 3d space and creates the 2D image the camera should be displaying.
 The renderer is not complete as some bugs exist within the rasterization.
-I intend to properly implement back culling to speed up rendering as well as many other optimizations within rasterization.
+I intend to properly implement back culling to speed up rendering and many other optimizations within rasterization.

-## how to use
+## How to Use

 **cam1 = camera(90,90,(1000,1000),(0,0,0),(0,0,0),(1,1000))**